-Sandra Chen Weinstein is a self-taught photographer residing in Southern California.
+Sandra Chen Weinstein is a documentary and fine art photographer residing in Virginia and Southern California.
 She has lived in Washington, DC. , Japan, Taiwan, China while working at American Agency.
 She studied Ceramics in Japan and DC before she started her photography in 2007.

 Sandra's work focuses on documentary photography emphasizing social identity, culture, and minorities.
-Earlier projects include the rich culture diversity in India.
-She has dedicated, long-term projects on women, minorities, and American pop culture.
+She has dedicated, long-term projects on women, LGBTQIA, minorities, and American pop culture.

-Her work has been exhibited both nationally and internationally including such galleries as: Aperture Gallery, MOPLA, Photo LA, Griffin Museum, The Museum of Big Band, Pacific Asia Museum, The Center for Fine Art, Stanford Space @ Stnafornd University, PingYao International PhotoFestivalChina; Ballarat International Foto Biennale, Auckland Festival of Photography, HeadOn Photo Festival, Thai-US International Exhibition with Steve McCurry, Bangkok.
+Her work has been exhibited both nationally and internationally including such galleries as: Aperture Gallery, MIRAGE GALLERY JAPAN, Museum of Fine Art Washington County, Florida Museum of Photographic Arts, MOPLA, Photo LA, Griffin Museum, The Museum of Big Band, Pacific Asia Museum, The Center for Fine Art, Stanford Space @ Stnafornd University, PingYao International PhotoFestivalChina; Ballarat International Foto Biennale, Auckland Festival of Photography, HeadOn Photo Festival, Thai-US International Exhibition with Steve McCurry, Bangkok.
 SKM International Photofestival in Taipei.
 Her work is in several private collections.